System Design Space

 Перейти на сайт

-• Namespaces isolate processes, network, file system and users.
+• Namespaces isolate processes, network, file systems, and users.

-• Cgroups limit and allocate CPU, memory, I/O and number of processes.
+• Cgroups limit and allocate CPU, memory, I/O, and process count.

 Physical resources